BlenderBoi/Viewfinder_Legacy/README.md

 # Camera Preview

 You can Preview Your Camera inside your Viewport Visually

-  NOTE: Cycles Render will not show in Camera Preview
+  Note: Cycles Render will not show in Camera Preview

 [CameraPreview.webm](https://user-images.githubusercontent.com/79613445/210196869-9d2a11bf-7c0d-4d2b-8b32-7b569018f41d.webm)